PoisonousJohn/TanksNetworkingInAzure/README.md

 ## Downloading a project

-If you're familiar with git, you may just clone repository.
+If you're familiar with git, you may just clone repository `git clone https://github.com/PoisonousJohn/TanksNetworkingInAzure.git`.
 If not, you may spend some time to get acquainted with git, or just download this repository as a [zip](https://github.com/PoisonousJohn/TanksNetworkingInAzure/archive/master.zip) archive.

 ## Building a dedicated game server